 What is Tax Debt Relief?

 If you’re in a situation where your taxes have become more than you can handle, you might find yourself searching for tax debt relief options.
-You could be overwhelmed by the amount you owe to the IRS or the complexity of the returns you need to file.
+You could be overwhelmed by the amount you owe to the IRS or the complexity of the tax returns you need to file.
 The term tax debt relief can be confusing because it includes nuance and context always matters.

-For example, if you’re facing penalties, there are certain ways that the penalties can be forgiven and mechanisms by which the IRS debt can be settled for less than owed.
+For example, if you’re facing penalties, there are certain ways that the penalties can be forgiven and mechanisms by which the IRS debt can be settled for less than taxes owed.
 The IRS offers different plans such as an offer in compromise and installment agreements so you can avoid wage garnishment and tax levies.

-So when you think of tax debt relief, think of it as having clarity on all your options and choosing the best option with confidence.
-Because of the complexity of the tax system, working with tax relief companies often gives you the best chance to achieve the clarity you need to pursue the best tax debt relief option.
+So when you think of IRS tax debt relief, think of it as having clarity on all your options and choosing the best option with confidence.
+Because of the complexity of the tax system, working with reputable tax relief companies often gives you the best chance to achieve the clarity you need to pursue the best IRS tax debt relief option.

 Who is Tax Debt Relief Best for?